sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-schema-custom/cp-aibus-dox-ui-schema-custom.md

 <!-- border -->![Activate Schema](active.png)

-Congratulations, you have created and activated your first custom schema for power of attorney documents.
+Congratulations, you have created and activated your custom schema for power of attorney documents.

-In the next tutorial: [Create Custom Template for Custom Documents](cp-aibus-dox-ui-template-custom), you'll create a template that uses your schema and add sample documents to show the Document Information Extraction service where each field is located in the document.
+In the next tutorial: [Create Custom Template for Custom Documents](cp-aibus-dox-ui-template-custom), you'll create a template that uses your schema, and associate documents with your template to show the Document Information Extraction service where each field is located in the document.